Keep It Sacred

 For tribes throughout North America, the use of traditional tobacco for spiritual, ceremonial, and medicinal purposes goes back thousands of years.

-Traditional tobacco among the Northern Plains tribes is not the same as commercial tobacco such as cigarettes or spit tobacco.
+Traditional tobacco among the Northern Plains tribes is not the same as commercial tobacco such as cigarettes or chew.
 South Dakota tribes use ċanśaśa which comes from red willow bark.

 Among South Dakota tribes, tobacco is an important part of spiritual life.
 Tobacco helps connect the human experience by providing a means of communicating with the spirit world and the Creator.
 Traditional tobacco is smoked using ceremonial pipes and the smoke is not inhaled.
 Pipe design varies among the different tribes, with pipe stems often made of ash or sumac and pipe bowls carved from various types of stone and clay.